 The lack of competitive pricing options in marketing is just scratching the surface, too.
-Unlike most industries who face only a few overall rules and regulations on what they can say and do in their advertising, the legal world has a number of legal and ethical guidelines that they must adhere to if they want to stay out of trouble.
+Most industries face only a few overall rules and regulations on what they can say and do in their advertising.
+However, the legal world needs to abide by a massive set of legal and ethical guidelines to stay out of trouble.
 Some are national and some are on the state level, while some affect one practice area and not another.
-The amount of hoops that a lawyer has to jump through is much more complex than marketing efforts for most other businesses.
+A lawyer has to jump through a lot of hoops to advertise their services compared to most other businesses.

-A few decades ago, an ad in the yellow pages and good word of mouth meant a lawyer could get enough cases to keep a law firm in steady business.
-That has changed dramatically in recent years, with more and more law firms popping up in the local area to compete with.
-Not to mention large statewide and nationwide firms expanding into their territory.
+A few decades ago, an ad in the yellow pages and good word of mouth was enough to keep your law firm busy with new cases.
+Things have changed dramatically in recent years, with more and more law firms popping up around your location to compete with.
+We're not even counting the large statewide and nationwide firms expanding into their territory and occupying the top search results.
 And now, with lead generation companies grabbing up leads to sell back to lawyers and laws passed in Arizona regarding non-attorney law firm owners, the lawyer competition isn’t even the only threat.

-That’s why it’s vitally important to market your law firm to build a brand for yourself and set yourself apart from other firms who do the same type of law in the same area as you.
+That’s why it’s vitally important to market your law firm to build a brand for yourself and set yourself apart from other firms handling the same kind of cases in your area.
 In five years, the only lawyers still working will be the ones whose identity has survived through the power of marketing.

 In order to make sure you’re communicating your needs clearly, and that you understand responses from vendors and marketers, it’s important to know a few key legal marketing terms:

-This is a term across all marketing, and it refers to a potential client whose contact information you have received.
+A lead refers to a potential client whose contact information you have received.
 Sometimes, the client provides it directly, and sometimes, they may have given their name to a third party like a lead generation company.
-In general, though, these are people whose contact information you have and whose likelihood of needing your help is higher than the average person.
+These are people who willingly shared their contact information with you with a greater likelihood of needing your help than the average person.

 This phrase describes the part of your marketing that asks a potential client to take an action.
 Sometimes it could be calling a number or visiting a website.
 It could also be things like downloading an ebook or answering a survey to see if they’re eligible.
-However you describe the thing you want the potential client to do, that is your call to action.
+You're trying to give a clear actionable step to your potential client.
+That is your call to action.

 This describes a single-use web page designed to get potential clients to do one specific task.
 A landing page might be where a potential client goes to download an ebook, or they might go to a landing page to fill out a form about their case.
 Landing pages are designed to make it easier to track clients, with each landing page representing one kind of campaign.
 It allows you and your marketing team to accurately track where leads are coming from.